dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 those with dreams learn to share their vision with others to encourage cooperation.
-I spend a lot of time watching interviews and press conferences of leaders and I hope this series captures much of the qualities the best leaders exempllify and the tools they use.
+I spend a lot of time watching interviews and press conferences of leaders and I hope this series captures much of the qualities the best leaders exemplify and the tools they use.
 These tools are often difficult to see or only attained with experience.
 Most people, if they understand them, have a very hard time explaining them.